0xdeadabed/doom_notes/README.md

 * C-c 1 -> To close other widnows.

 # TODO or maybe NEVER

-- Emacs basics.
+  * [ ] Window management and navigation.
-- Explain emacs basic, like what is buffer and different modes and what M-x or C-c stand for.
+  * [ ] Explain emacs basic, like what is buffer and different modes and what M-x or C-c stand for.
-- Clean up the config.org
-- Write cleaner installation instructions...
+  * [ ] The lovely magit.